| � � � � The Kyoto Protocol

 - the so-called Kyoto flexible mechanisms - aimed at keeping the

+cost of curbing emissions low.
 Under the Kyoto Protocol, industrialised countries

 are required to reduce their emissions of six greenhouse gases (CO2